wp-plugins/photonic/readme.txt

 = What about other photo-sharing platforms? =

-In subsequent versions support is planned for the "Gallery" object in Flickr (currently Photosets and Collections are supported), and for other photo sharing platforms such as <a href='http://500px.com'>500px</a> and <a href='http://smugmug.com'>SmugMug</a>.
+Other photo sharing platforms such as <a href='http://smugmug.com'>SmugMug</a> will be supported.
 In addition there will be generic support provided for the generic Media RSS format, which can facilitate integration with platforms such as ZenPhoto.

 = What about other JS libraries? =

-In the first release only Fancybox and Colorbox are supported.
+Currently Fancybox, Colorbox and PrettyPhoto are supported.
 Both lighter and heavier alternatives are being considered.
 If you have specific suggestions please feel free to contact the plugin author.

 Note that there have been slight modifications to both the above scripts to make them interact with JQuery tooltips.